The Dangers of Reusing AC Filters

 Even the most reliable vacuum suction and the perfect attachment won’t likely do much good.
 The fibers that comprise the filter are quite small, and they don’t respond well to manual cleanings.
 So, besides risking the chance of damaging the filter, the entire process may prove futile.

 Some tasks are best left to professionals.
-Honey's Air & Solar continues to deliver heating and cooling services to people living in the Modesto region.
+Honey's Air, Inc. continues to deliver heating and cooling services to people living in the Modesto region.
 Our technicians handle installation, repair, and maintenance jobs.

 Air Quality and Performance Issues